pitcza/event-driven-activity/README.md

 # Real-Time Chat App
-Creating a simple real-time chat app using Python sockets and Tkinter involves building a server and a client, and then connecting them through a network.
+Creating a simple real-time chat app using Python sockets and tkinter involves building a server and a client, and then connecting them through a network.

 First, create two separate files for the server (`server.py`) and the client (`client.py`).